 Veterinary Research Scholars Program at Johns Hopkins UniversityThe Department of Molecular and Comparative Pathobiology is pleased to offer five summer research fellowships for veterinary students sponsored by the Boehringer Ingelheim Veterinary Scholars Program and the NIH.
 This is a paid summer research fellowship for veterinary students who have completed their first or second year of veterinary school.
 Research Scholars will spend 12 weeks doing cutting edge translational research at our world-renowned biomedical research university.
-At the end of their experience, the Scholars will present their research at the National Veterinary Scholars Symposium at Tufts University / MIT in Massachusetts.
-The deadline for this competitive program is Friday, February 1st, 2019.
+At the end of their experience, the Scholars will present their research at the National Veterinary Scholars Symposium hosted by University of California San Diego and Western University in conjunction with the national AVMA meeting.
+The deadline for this competitive program is Saturday, February 1st, 2020.

 Available Research Topics